ethereum/devp2p/enr.md

   the EVM) to `content`, then create a signature of the hash.
 The resulting 64-byte signature is encoded as the concatenation of the `r` and `s` signature values (the recovery ID `v` is omitted).

 - To verify a record, check that the signature was made by the public key in the "secp256k1" key/value pair of the record.

-- To derive a node address, take the keccak256 hash of the uncompressed public key.
+- To derive a node address, take the keccak256 hash of the uncompressed public key, i.e.
+  `keccak256(x || y)`.
+Note that `x` and `y` must be zero-padded to up length 32.

 ## Rationale